 The agency strategic plan is a four-year agency plan, geared toward the future.
-Plans should cover FY 2020 - 2024.
+Plans should cover FY 2020-2023, unless an agency is submitting a new plan.
+A new plan submission this year would cover FY21-FY24.

 Review Process